ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+10.5.2023
+- Getting into the nitty-gritty with PRs, I spent a fair amount of time making adjustments to pass the linter and existing tests.
+Tomorrow, my job will be to finish making changes requested by Josh and to write some unit tests.
+To see test coverage in the terminal, I can run either `yarn test --coverage` or `npm test --coverage` locally.

 10.4.2023
 - I'm becoming increasingly more confident with my work project's codebase.
 All hard-coded text is stored in a JSON file that is fed through the `react-i18next` library for future translation.
 All I do is invoke a translation function and use object notation from there.
 Super simple.
 Love it.